 In 2017, filming began on a Martin Scorsese-directed feature about Hoffa's disappearance titled The Irishman.
 The project was based on the 2003 book I Heard You Paint Houses, in which mob hitman Frank "The Irishman" Sheeran claimed responsibility for killing Hoffa.
-Generating buzz thanks to a big-name cast that included Robert De Niro as Sheeran and Al Pacino as Hoffa, the film was scheduled to have its premiere at the September 2019 New York Film Festival.
+Generating buzz thanks to a big-name cast that included Robert De Niro as Sheeran and Al Pacino as Hoffa, the film eventually debuted at the September 2019 New York Film Festival.

 Wife and Children

 Hoffa married Josephine Poszywak in 1936.
 The couple had two children together.
 Both daughter Barbara Crancer and son James P. Hoffa have publicly campaigned for further investigation into their father's disappearance.
 James P. Hoffa has also followed in his father's footsteps, serving as the president of the Teamsters Union since 1998.